CookieComputing/muscala/README.md

 occasionally visit this library and add new concepts that I learn.

 ## Contributing
 Feel free to open up a pull request, and I'll happily review it!
+I do ask that any PRs introducing new code contains documentations for the public functions at the bare minimum, but other than that, we can have a discussion in the PR section!

 ## License
 This project is under the MIT License, please look at the license for more